LittleBlueDot/Java-Threading_BurgerAndCakeMaker/README.md

 * The ingredients must be combined before the cake can be baked.
 * The cake must be finished baking before the cake can be frosted.

+Some synhronization between threads added:

+* Check the condition on which to wait.
+* Decide whether to wait() (block the execution of the current thread) or notifyAll() (allow other threads to check their condition again and proceed).

 These exercises are from the **CodeAcademy**.